 It can take an army to make a motion picture.
 Whether you have a crew of 30+ or you are personally wearing 30+ hats, each position on a film or television crew is vital to the creation process.
 Based on the traditional Hollywood structure, this session reveals the hierarchy, scope and responsibilities of the above-the-line and below-the-line artistic creative and support crafts that bring a project’s creative vision to life.
 Discussion includes why each crew position is necessary, how to navigate hiring compromises, and anticipate the benefits and challenges when working with various crew sizes.

-First 20 sign ups will receive a free box lunch and direct participation.
+The first 20 sign-ups will receive a free box lunch and direct participation.
 Observers welcome.
-Participants must prepare a 30 second personal pitch about themselves.
+Participants must prepare a one minute personal pitch about themselves.
 Following the pitches there will be an open Q&A with speaker and participants.

 From pre-production through wrap, the Production Office is the core of any film or TV production and is vital to the success of any show.
 It is the central communication center and the problem-solving nucleus.
-Every member of the cast, crew and staff will be in communication with the Production Office.
-The Production Coordinator manages the production office, supervises the production office staff and facilitates the needs of every department on the show.
-Learn the responsibilities of the Production Office and how the team interacts with every department to keep your show running smooth.
-The Production Coordinator and their team are the most sought after local first hires.
+Every member of the cast, crew, and staff will be in communication with the Production Office.
+The Production Coordinator manages the production office, supervises the production office staff, and facilitates the needs of every department on the show.
+Learn the responsibilities of the Production Office and how the team interacts with every department to keep your show running smoothly.
+The Production Coordinator and their team are the most sought-after local first hires.

-Session 4 Session FROM THE SCRIPT TO THE SET; COMMUNICATION IS KEY, 3:45 PM - 5 PM EDT
+Session 4: FROM THE SCRIPT TO THE SET; COMMUNICATION IS KEY, 3:45 PM - 5 PM EDT

-Movies and Television require an abundance of paperwork to communicate many aspects of productions needs, creative or otherwise.
-Whether it is the foundation for the project (the script) or the document telling everyone what time to report to work (the callsheet) or the myriad of other paperwork dictating the who, what, where and when, deciphering it can be daunting and confusing.
+Movies and Television require an abundance of paperwork to communicate many aspects of production needs, creative or otherwise.
+Whether it is the foundation for the project (the script), the document telling everyone what time to report to work (the call sheet), or the myriad of other paperwork dictating the who, what, where, and when, deciphering it can be daunting and confusing.
 This session will help you view your script from a logistical lens.
 Lecture to include the process breaking down a script into its production elements, how it is translated into common Hollywood production paperwork, an overview of how to read it, and what it’s for and why.
-Consider it movie making literacy 101.

-Session 5: GUEST SPEAKER PANEL- HOLLYWOOD TO HOOSIERWOOD; RECOMMENDED BEST PRACTICES FOR INDEPENDENT PRODUCTIONS, 1:30 PM - 3:30 PM EDT
+SESSION 5: HOLLYWOOD TO HOOSIERWOOD; RECOMMENDED BEST PRACTICES FOR INDEPENDENT PRODUCTIONS, 1:30 PM - 3:30 PM EDT